-The next stage of the application is where you give information about you, your child and their needs.

-There are five sections for you to fill in.
+The next stage is where you give information about yourself, your child and their needs.
+There are five sections to fill in.
 The boxes will get bigger as you type.

 1. Details of the person asking for the assessment (you!)